schell/apecs/README.md

 - component storage
   - optimized for space and iteration time as archetypes
   - queries with "maybe" and "without" semantics
-  - queries can find a single entity without iteration and filtering
+  - queries can find a single entity without iteration or filtering
   - add and modified time tracking
   - parallel queries (inner parallelism)
 - parallel system scheduling (outer parallelism)